-The CAHME/Quint Studer Excellence in Healthcare Mentorship Scholarship Award
+The CAHME/Quint Studer Scholarship for Excellence in Healthcare Mentorship

 Recognizes graduate students in CAHME Accredited or Certified programs who exemplify the values of Quint Studer by demonstrating exceptional skills in educating, mentoring, and tutoring other students or members of the public in the healthcare field.
 This scholarship represents the impact of effective education and mentorship on shaping the future of healthcare leadership and honors students who have dedicated themselves to fostering growth and development in their peers.